 Want to take better boudoir self-portraits?

-This course will teach you the basics and principles you need to know to take great boudoir photos on your own, with just a smartphone.Check it out here.
+This course will teach you the basics and principles you need to know to take boudoir photos on your own (and do it great).Check it out here.

 How To Do A DIY Boudoir Shoot?

 If you start reading online about this genre of photography, you might think that it looks difficult to pull off but don’t give up on it just yet.
 Wait and see when you actually do it yourself!